hajame/fullstackopen-2019.github.io/src/content/osa3/part3a.md

 One benefit that the REST client has over Postman is that the requests are handily available at the root of the project repository, and they can be distributed to everyone in the development team.
 Postman also allows users to save requests, but the situation can get quite chaotic especially when you're working on multiple unrelated projects.

 <!-- > **Tärkeä sivuhuomio** -->
-> **Important sitenode**
+> **Important sidenode**
 >
 <!-- > Välillä debugatessa tulee vastaan tilanteita, joissa backendissä on tarve selvittää mitä headereja HTTP-pyynnöille on asetettu.
 Eräs menetelmä tähän on _request_-olion melko kehnosti nimetty metodi [get](http://expressjs.com/en/4x/api.html#req.get), jonka avulla voi selvittää yksittäisen headerin arvon. _request_-oliolla on myös kenttä <i>headers</i>, jonka arvona ovat kaikki pyyntöön liittyvät headerit. -->
-> Sometimes when you're debugging you may want to find out what headers have been set to the HTTP request.
+> Sometimes when you're debugging, you may want to find out what headers have been set to the HTTP request.
 One way of accomplishing this is through the [get](http://expressjs.com/en/4x/api.html#req.get) method of the _request_ object, that can be used for getting the value of a single header.
 The _request_ object also has the <i>headers</i> property, that contains all of the headers of the application.
 >
 <!-- > Ongelmia voi esim syntyä jos jätät vahingossa VS REST clientillä ylimmän rivin ja headerit määrittelevien rivien väliin tyhjän rivin.
 Tällöin REST client tulkitsee, että millekään headerille ei aseteta arvoa ja näin backend ei osaa tulkita pyynnön mukana olevaa dataa JSON:iksi. -->
 > Problems can occur with the VS REST client if you accidentally add an empty line between the top row and the row specifying the HTTP headers.
-In this situation the REST client interprets this to mean that all headers are left empty, which means that the backend server has no way of knowing that the data it has received is in the JSON format.
+In this situation, the REST client interprets this to mean that all headers are left empty, which means that the backend server has no way of knowing that the data it has received is in the JSON format.
 >
 <!-- > Puuttuvan <i>content-type</i>-headerin ongelma selviää kun backendissa tulostaa pyynnön headerit esim. komennolla _console.log(request.headers)_ -->
 You will be able to spot this missing <i>Content-Type</i> header if at some point in your code you print all of the request headers with the _console.log(request.headers)_ command.